-'''

 function Value (A : List; X, Y : Integer) return Integer is

 begin

 return A (X + Y 10);

 end Value;

 '''

-'''

-with Ada.Text_I0; use Ada.Text_I0;
+with Ada.Text_IO; use Ada.Text_IO;

 with Arrays; use Arrays;

 procedure Some_Process is

 L : constant List (1 ..
 100) := (others => 42);

 begin

 Put_Line (Integer'Image (Value (L, 1, 10)));

+(continues on part page) '''

+'''

 exception

 when Constraint_Error =>

 Put_Line ("Constraint_Error caught in Some_Process");

 Put_Line ("Some_Process completes normally");

 end Some_Process;

 '''

 '''

 with Some_Process;

-with Ada.Text_I0; use Ada.Text_I0;
+with Ada.Text_IO; use Ada.Text_IO;

-'''

-'''

 procedure Main is

 begin

 Some_Process;

 Put_Line ("Main completes normally");

 end Main;

 '''

-Procedure Main calls Some_Process, which in turn calls function Value (line 7).
-Some_Process declares the array object L of type List on line 5, with bounds 1 through 100.
-The call to Value has arguments, including variable L, leading to an attempt to access an array component via an out-of-bounds index (1 + 10 10 = 101, beyond the last index of L).
+Procedure Main calls Some\Process, which in turn calls function Value (line 7).
+Some\Process declares the array object L of type List on line 5, with bounds 1 through 100.
+The call to Value has arguments, including variable L, leading to an attempt to access an array component via an out-of-bounds index (1 + 10 \ 10 = 101, beyond the last index of L).
 This attempt will trigger an exception in Value prior to actually accessing the array object's memory.
-Function Value doesn't have any exception handlers so the exception is propagated up to the caller Some_Process.
-Procedure Some_Process has an exception raised in this case.
+Function Value doesn't have any exception handlers so the exception is propagated up to the caller Some\Process.
+Procedure Some\Process has an exception handler for Constraint\Error and it so happens that Constraint\Error is the exception raised in this case.
 As a result, the code for that handler will be executed, printing some messages on the screen.
-Then procedure Some_Process will return to Main normally.
-Main then continues to execute normally after the call to Some_Process and prints its completion message.
+Then procedure Some\Process will return to Main normally.
+Main then continues to execute normally after the call to Some\Process and prints its completion message.

-If procedure Some_Process had also not had a handler for Constraint_Error, that procedure call would also have returned abnormally and the exception would have been propagated further up the call chain to procedure Main.
+If procedure Some\Process had also not had a handler for Constraint\Error, that procedure call would also have returned abnormally and the exception would have been propagated further up the call chain to procedure Main.
 Normal execution in Main would likewise be abandoned in search of a handler.
 But Main does not have any handlers so Main would have completed abnormally, immediately, without printing its closing message.